Damn Good Guides

 The most commonly sought after species for nearshore fishing are: 1. redfish, 2. speckled trout, 3. snook, 4. sheepshead, and 5. permit.

-The most common fishing techniques in Sanibel Island are bottom fishing, live bait fishing, and light tackle fishing but drift fishing and cut bait fishing are popular as well.
+The most common fishing techniques in Sanibel Island are light tackle fishing, live bait fishing, and cut bait fishing but bottom fishing and artificial lure fishing are popular as well.

 How much do Sanibel Island nearshore fishing charters cost?